 Dental crowns typically last around 15 years.
 With a good oral care routine and diet, they can last up to 25-30 years.
 Zirconia crowns are considered highly durable and can last for decades.
 Regular dental checkups can help extend the life of your crown as well.

 If you would like to learn more about dental crowns in Skokie, IL, visit Dr. Stein and Dr. Weiss of The Stein Center for Advanced Dentistry.
 Our team is dedicated to helping our patients look and feel their best.
 By using innovative solutions and advanced dental technology, we can help restore health and beauty to your natural smile.
-To schedule a appointment, call 847.676.3500 or request an appointment online.
+To schedule an appointment, call 847.750.3125 or request an appointment online.